Get

 You probably already do this but be mindful of how you approach corners and how smoothly you brake.
 Your cat won’t have any prior warning of changes in speed or direction, and if there are sudden sharp stops or turns, they can be difficult for your cat to brace themselves against.
 Make sure you secure your cat’s carrier by attaching it to a seatbelt.

-11. Speak to Your Cat’s Veterinarian
+11. Speak to a Veterinarian

-If you’ve tried various combinations of all the tips and nothing seems to be working, it’s time to speak to your veterinarian.
+If you’ve tried various combinations of all the tips and nothing seems to be working, it’s time to speak to a veterinarian.
 They can sometimes prescribe motion sickness medication or anti-anxiety medication to make your cat’s essential car journeys easier for you both.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Conclusion